shukriadams/piKioskBreadboardDemo/README.md

 > sudo node /var/express/app

 You should receive "Listening on port 3000".
 Open a web browser and point it to http://[your Pi's IP number]/test.html.
 You should see a page saying "test worked".
+If this fails it's normally because of a port 80 access issue, and that's normally because something has gone wrong during iptables-persist setup.

 3 - UI
 ---